Navigating Salvage Vehicle Auctions in Kansas: Rules and Best Practices

 Insurance Considerations

 Insuring salvage vehicles presents an additional challenge.
-A lot of mainstream carriers won’t touch salvage-titled cars at all, and the ones that will often only offer bare-bones liability coverage.
+A lot of mainstream carriers won’t insure salvage-titled cars at all, and the ones that will often only offer bare-bones liability coverage.
 You’ll need to shop around for insurers who actually understand rebuilt salvage vehicles.

 Expect higher premiums initially.
-Insurance companies see rebuilt salvage as riskier until the vehicle proves itself reliable.
+Insurance companies see rebuilt salvage as riskier until the vehicle proves itself as reliable.
 Full coverage might be limited too, with lower payouts that reflect the car’s salvage history.

 Keep all your rebuild documentation for the insurance company.
 Professional repair records, quality parts receipts, and inspection certificates—all of it helps you negotiate better coverage.
 Some insurers actually drop your rates after you’ve been claim-free for a year or two.